-Your memorandum to Director Mueller forwarding the draft audit report for the Arkansas State Crime Laboratory, Little Rock, Arkansas, has been referred to me for response.
+Your memorandum to Director Mueller forwarding the draft audit report for the Florida Department of Law Enforcement, Orlando Regional Crime Laboratory, Orlando, Florida (Laboratory), has been referred to me for response.

-Your draft report contained no recommendations relating to the Laboratory's compliance with the FBI's Memorandum of Understanding and Quality Assurance Standards for DNA Testing Laboratories and Quality Assurance Standards for DNA Databasing Laboratories.
+Your draft report contained no recommendations relating to the Laboratory's compliance with the FBI's Memorandum of Understanding and Quality Assurance Standards for DNA Testing Laboratories.
 The CODIS Unit reviewed the draft report and since it appears that the Laboratory is in compliance with NDIS participation requirements, the CODIS Unit has no comments to provide to the draft report.